EFForg/crocodilehunter/README.md

 Crocodile Hunter is a tool to hunt fake eNodeBs, also known commonly as hailstorm, stingray, cell site simulators, or IMSI catchers.
 It works by listening for broadcast messages from all of the 4G stations in the area, inferring their location, and looking for unusual activity.

 This repository is part of an EFF project studying the newest generation (i.e. 4G/LTE) of Cell Site Simulators.
-We reccomend you read our guide to IMSI Catchers: [Gotta Catch 'Em All](https://www.eff.org/wp/gotta-catch-em-all-understanding-how-imsi-catchers-exploit-cell-networks).
+We recommend you read our guide to IMSI Catchers: [Gotta Catch 'Em All](https://www.eff.org/wp/gotta-catch-em-all-understanding-how-imsi-catchers-exploit-cell-networks).

 The main project is located in `/src` and is based off of [srsLTE](https://github.com/srsLTE/srsLTE) and our setup currently supports the USRP B200 and the bladeRF x40.